mrnobody123/Awesome-OGRE3D/README.md

 # Awesome-OGRE3D
-A curated list of awsome open-source projects and plugins that are build on top of the OGRE3D rendering engine.
+A curated list of awesome open-source projects and plugins that are build on top of the OGRE3D rendering engine.

 as their are probably a few hundrends of ogre based projects, i'll try to pick the most popluar/used/useful/cool